Baruah123/Quiz-App/README.md

 # Quiz App

-Welcome to the **Quiz App**, a fun and interactive way to test your knowledge on various topics!
+Welcome to the **Quiz App**, a fun and great interactive way to test your knowledge on various topics!
 This web application allows users to select their preferred difficulty level and take quizzes with engaging questions.

 ## Table of Contents